 Rare, single gene variants conferring a high risk of breast cancer have been linked to hereditary breast cancer syndromes.
 Examples are mutations in BRCA1 and BRCA2.
 These, and a few others, account for less than 25% of inherited breast cancer.
 Moderate risk alleles, such as variants in the CHEK2 gene, are also relatively rare and apparently explain very little of the genetic risk.

 In contrast, several common SNPs associated with breast cancer have been identified primarily through genome-wide association studies (GWAS) of very large case-control populations.
 These alleles occur with high frequency in the general population, although the increased breast cancer risk associated with each is very small relative to the general population risk.
 Some have suggested that these common-risk SNPs could be combined for individualized risk prediction either alone or in combination with traditional predictors; personalized breast cancer screening programs could then vary by starting age and intensity according to risk.
 Along these lines, the American Cancer Society recommends that women at high risk (>20% lifetime risk) should undergo breast magnetic resonance imaging (MRI) and a mammogram every year, and those at moderately increased risk (15%-20% lifetime risk) should talk with their doctors about the benefits and limitations of adding MRI screening to their yearly mammogram.(3)

 SNP Panel Tests

 Several companies, such as those listed in Table 1, offer testing for breast cancer risk profiles using SNPs.
-Most companies offer testing direct-to-consumers (DTCs). algorithms or risk models for these tests are proprietary.
+Non-U.S. Companies offer testing direct-to-consumers (DTCs).
+Algorithms or risk models for these tests are proprietary.
 When reported on company websites, panels range in number from 6 to 15 SNPs.